worldbins1/cc-checker/README.md

 Pull request commit changes

+NOTE- Github hosting is just for Static website not dyanamic

+You can only host html/css/js file on github not php

-NOTE-git web page hosting is not working properly for api request so Download master zip and use checker as local host(eg xampp) or host on any site(eg 000webhost)
+For hosting checker download master zip ,update api and host it on xampp(loaclhost) or 000webhost,or any other webhost

 This api is just a Base